beerlington/classy_enum/README.md

   * 3.1.0.rc: Mostly functional, known issue with using uniqueness validation with ClassyEnum attribute as a scope
   * 3.0.0 - 3.0.9: Fully tested in a production application, no known issues
-  * 2.3.x: If you need support for Rails 2.3.x, please install "version 0.9.1":https://rubygems.org/gems/classy_enum/versions/0.9.1
+  * 2.3.x: If you need support for Rails 2.3.x, please install [version 0.9.1](https://rubygems.org/gems/classy_enum/versions/0.9.1)

 *Ruby:* Ruby 1.8.7 and 1.9.2 both tested and supported

 ## Installation

-The gem is hosted at "rubygems.org":https://rubygems.org/gems/classy_enum
+The gem is hosted at [rubygems.org](https://rubygems.org/gems/classy_enum)

 You will also need to add `app/enums` as an autoloadable path.
 This configuration will depend on which version of rails you are using.